mhoussam1/MechaCar_Statistical_Analysis/README.md

 H0: The means of exhaust system emissions of all groups are equal.
 Ha: At least one of the means of exhaust system emissions is different from all other groups.

+- What statistical test would you use to test the hypothesis?

+To test the hypotheses, I would use a one-way ANOVA test, also known as Analysis of Variance.

+- What data is needed to run the statistical test?
+In order to run this statistical test, we need the data from:
+•	vehicle ID
+•	exhaust system emissions data
+•	transmission efficiency data